-If our dog loves these treats but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if all steps have not been assimilated).
+If our dog loves these treats but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).

 Some dogs may also accept the game with some containers but not with others: a metal container can be noisy, and therefore scary; a container that is too heavy to flip can be discouraging.
 It’s up to us to offer them a game that lives up to their physical and / or emotional abilities.

-Others are “obsessed” with certain items, such as a plastic bottle, a cone or any other container that we could use.
-For these dogs, it is important not to use objects which are “too interesting”, as they will give all their attention to the containers, and not to the hidden treat.
+Others are “obsessed” with certain items, such as a plastic can, a cone or any other container that we could use.
+For these dogs, it is important not to have “too interesting” objects.
+They will give all their attention to the containers, and not to the hidden treat.

 - Tous les chiens ont ce talent ;